This section includes documents linked to the Higher Education Review process, as follows.

 There are three responsibility checklist templates available to cover the different types of Higher Education Review (HER).
 These templates are for providers that do not have degree awarding powers and are designed to facilitate the recording of activities that are the responsibility of: the provider; the awarding body or organisation; and all parties (shared responsibilities).
 These checklists are also included within the relevant HER handbooks and you should read any additional guidance in conjunction with the associated handbook.

-The first checklist is for providers undergoing the HER (Alternative Providers) method, and the next two are for the HER (Embedded Colleges) and HER (Foreign Providers) methods respectively.
+The first checklist is for providers undergoing the HER (AP) method, and the next two are for the HER (EC)/Educational Oversight Exceptional Arrangements and HER (FP) methods respectively.

 One copy of this checklist should be completed for